 Anatomy of the shoulder

 Before we dive into the shoulder, it’s important to point out the most common associations with the word itself.
-Shoulder is too vague for a detailed conversation.
+“Shoulder” is too vague for a detailed conversation.
 When you say shoulder, are you referring to the shoulder joint itself (glenohumeral joint)?
 Are you referring to the top?
 Front?
 Side?
 Are you including the scapular movements as well?

 Muscularly, you have muscles that move the humerus at the shoulder joint, such as the rotator cuff muscles.
 You also have musculature that moves the shoulder joint directly, and which indirectly creates movement at the shoulder girdle, such as latissimus dorsi.
-As a result of this “layering”, the positioning, movement, and stability of the shoulder girdle have an impact on how the muscles of the shoulder joint function.
+As a result of this “layering”, the positioning, movement, and stability of the shoulder girdle impact how the muscles of the shoulder joint function.

 Let’s break down the anatomy, movements, and musculature of the shoulder girdle and the shoulder joint as separate but related structures.